 1. Excellent wildlife viewing in Limpopo's private game reserves

-Plenty of wildlife can be found in Limpopo, especially in Limpopo’s private game reserves.
+There's an abundance of wildlife in Limpopo, especially in Limpopo’s private game reserves.
 The reason I prefer visiting private game reserves is because of the more authentic and exclusive safari experience with a secure environment for wildlife and fewer crowds.

 Several private game reserves in Limpopo can be reached within a 4-hours drive from Johannesburg.
-On our 3-week road trip in the Limpopo Province, we visited 5 private game reserves or private concessions.
+On our 3-week road trip in the Limpopo Province, we visited several Kruger Game Reserves and Concessions and the Waterberg area.

 The private game reserves in Limpopo offer a great diversity of wildlife and birdlife.
 Just like the three National Parks in the Limpopo province, most of them are home to the big 5 (lion, leopard, rhinoceros, elephant, and buffalo).